radiantlogic-v8/documentation-new/documentation/hardening-guide/04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md

 You can limit the SSL protocols supported in RadiantOne from the Main Control Panel > Settings Tab > Security section > SSL sub-section.
 Click **Change** next to Enabled SSL Protocols.
 Select the protocols to support and click OK.
 Restart the RadiantOne service on all nodes.

->**Note – Only enable the SSL protocols that comply with your company’s security policy.**
+>[!note] Only enable the SSL protocols that comply with your company’s security policy.**

 ## Use Strong Cipher Suites and Disable Weak Ones